Pylons/pyramid/docs/narr/hybrid.rst

 Binding Extra Views Against a Route Configuration that Doesn't Have a ``*traverse`` Element In Its Pattern
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's another corner case that just makes no sense.
+Here's another corner case that just makes no sense:

 .. code-block:: python
    :linenos: